ChiaraSapo/Experimental-robotics-laboratory-Assignment1/README.md

 ## Messages and parameters
 The messages that are sent between the nodes are of four different types:
-- string for command topic
+- std_msgs.msg/String for command topic
 - std_msgs.msg/Int64MultiArray for target_pos
 - geometry_msgs.msg/Twist for position to send to stage
 - nav_msgs.msg/Odometry for position to receive from stage